kbase/narrative/docs/design/public_data_tab.md

 ## Assets

-A data source may specify an logo to display in association with the data source.
-For instance, when a datasource is selected, the associated logo will be displayed to the right of the data source selector.
+A data source may specify a logo to display in association with the data source.
+For instance, when a data source is selected, the associated logo will be displayed to the right of the data source selector.

 The logos are stored in: